Tina Arena: 2013–2014: Reset, Now I Can Dance and Dancing with the Stars Australia

-2015–17: Eleven, ARIA Hall of Fame and Australia Day honours
+2015–2017: Eleven, ARIA Hall of Fame and Australia Day honours

 In May 2015, Arena issued Songs of Love & Loss in France.
 Her eleventh studio album, Eleven, was released on 30 October 2015.
 It was preceded in September by its lead single, "I Want to Love You".
 Arena premiered the single by performing on the live television show Dancing with the Stars on 4 September 2015.

 Arena's album Eleven is so named because it is the 11th album of her recording career, but also because she likes its astrological implications, 11 being a figure of enlightenment and artistic sensitivity.
 Like its predecessor, 2013's Reset, Elevenis a pop-heavy collection featuring songwriting collaborations with, among others, Kate Miller-Heidke, Hayley Warner and Evermore's Jon Hume.
 The album was recorded in Sydney, Melbourne, London and Stockholm, as well as in Paris.
 The Eleven album is a mix of atmospheric electronica (Unravel Me, Overload), smouldering anthems (Wouldn't Be Love If It Didn't, Love Falls, Not Still in Love with You) and dance-friendly pop (Magic).
 Arena's most recent release, Eleven, became her seventh Top 10 album in Australia by debuting at No. 2 on the ARIA album chart in November 2016, and is now certified gold.

 In September 2015, Arena hosted shows on SmoothFM Radio Stations from 4:00 pm every Saturday on Sydney's SmoothFM 93.5 and on Melbourne's SmoothFM 91.5.

 On 25 October 2015, the Australian Recording Industry Association (ARIA) announced that Arena was due to be inducted into their Hall of Fame in the annual awards ceremony in November as a member of the Australian music industry ARIA Hall of Fame.
 In mid-November ARIA announced that she would be inducted by Australian-British singer and actress Kylie Minogue, also a Hall of Fame inductee—and the sister of singer Dannii Minogue, a former Young Talent Time contestant.
-Arena looks forward to enjoying the acknowledgment of her peers at the Australian music industry's gala celebration on 26 November 2015.
-She is quick to point out that receiving the honour doesn't mean she is entering the twilight of her career.
+Arena looked forward to enjoying the acknowledgment of her peers at the Australian music industry's gala celebration on 26 November 2015.
+She was quick to point out that receiving the honour doesn't mean she was entering the twilight of her career.
 "It's not the end," she says, "Not yet", adding, "I don't have another 40 years in me, I don't know how long it's going to last, but I'm touched by the recognition.
 It will be an emotional night".
 On 26 November 2015, Arena was inducted into the ARIA Hall of Fame at the 2015 ARIA Awards ceremony.